topelectronicsfasteners/topelectronicsfasteners.github.io/value.md

 - template: item
   title: Bin Stocking
   description: Easiest way to maintain inventory and ensure immediate availability
     of parts.
-Reduces costly in-house inventory handling time.All items are inspected and certified to your specifications.
+Reduces costly in-house inventory handling.
+All items are inspected and certified to your specifications.
   icon: fas fa-file-invoice-dollar
 - template: item